 Additionally, a Macanese citizen who overstays their ETIAS, or who is denied entry into the Schengen Area will have those refusals registered in the Entry Exit System (EES).
 These registrations can be consulted by Schengen authorities when the Macanese traveler attempts to cross the border or obtain another travel authorization in the future.

 ETIAS for Europe Required Documents for Citizens of Macau

-Passport holders from Macau Special Administrative Region can complete the ETIAS travel authorization before heading to Europe in 2021.
+Passport holders from Macau Special Administrative Region can complete the ETIAS travel authorization before heading to Europe in late 2022.
 In order to do so, they will be required to have the following ETIAS requirements at hand:

 - A valid passport that remains valid for at least 3 months beyond the intended travel dates to the Schengen Area